 - Big Wheels

 - Speak and Spell

-The first Rubik’s Cube was made in 1974 by a college professor named Erno Rubik.
-Funny enough, it took Mr. Rubik a month to solve his own puzzle, and even today, only 1 in 7 people have managed to complete it!
+The Rubik’s Cube was invented in 1974 by a college professor named Erno Rubik.
+Funny enough, it took him a month to solve his own puzzle, and even today, only 1 in 7 people have managed to complete it.

 By the early 80s, 100 million Rubik’s Cubes were sold resulting in over $250 million in sales.
 It was hands-down one of the bestselling toys of the 80s.

 Hungry Hungry Hippos came out in 1978 from Milton Bradley.
 The board game is designed for 2 to 4 players with the objective being to gobble up the most white marbles.

 The Hungry Hippos didn’t inspire movies or shows like other 80s toys, but they were still extremely popular.
 There’s even a Guinness World Record for the fastest game ever played.
 A man named Axel Tuanzebe managed to eat all 20 marbles in 17.37 seconds!

 Care Bear toys came out in 1981, and there were 10 in all: Cheer, Bedtime, Birthday, Wish, Tender Heart, Good Luck, Love-a-lot, Friend, Funshine, and Grumpy Bear.
 These plush teddy bears went on to be in books, TV shows, movies, and even the Macy’s Thanksgiving Day Parade!